 The liquid-crystalline properties of the emitters were investigated using polarized optical microscopy (POM), differential scanning calorimetry (DSC) and variable-temperature small-angle X-ray scattering (SAXS).

-The behavior of these materials is not totally straightforward and reference to the DSC traces, recorded under N2, provides a useful starting point, noting that the traces do not show the melting points (87.5 °C and 97.1 °C for p-DPSAc-LC and mDPSAc-LC, respectively) as the samples are not always obtained in their crystalline state from solution.
-Thus, for m-DPSAc-LC, the first and second heating cycles essentially show a small endothermic event at 113 °C (Figures 4a and S16a), which simply reverses on cooling (both cycles); there is a small hint of cold crystallization on the first heating cycle.
+The behavior of these materials is not totally straightforward and reference to the DSC traces, recorded under N2, provides a useful starting point, noting that the traces do not show the melting points [87.5 °C and 97.1 °C for p-DPSAc-LC and m-DPSAc-LC, respectively (observed in conventional melting point apparatus, Table S2)] as the samples are not always obtained in their crystalline state from solution.
+Thus, for m-DPSAc-LC, the second heating cycles essentially show a small endothermic event at 113 °C (Figures 4a and S16a), which simply reverses on cooling.
 Optical microscopy shows the observed phase to be birefringent and, while it did not prove possible to obtain a well-developed texture, the features that can be observed are consistent with a SmA phase (Figure 4b).
 This is consistent with the SAXS data, obtained well below the clearing point, which show a single strong reflection at 2 = 1.9° attributed as the d001 reflection and corresponding to a layer spacing of 45.3 Å (Figure 4c).
 The length of the fully extended molecule (from the X-ray structure of m-DPSAc-LC) is 68.1 Å and so to be accommodated into a smaller layer dimension, clearly there is significant interdigitation and/or chain folding.
 There is also a generally broader reflection at 2 ≈ 4.6° which corresponds to a periodicity of about 19 Å, which will be discussed below (Figure 4d).

 By DSC, the behavior of p-DPSAc-LC is broadly similar in terms of simple clearing (Figure S16b), with an endothermic clearing event at 100 °C, which reverses on cooling.
+To further explore the phase transition, as an example, compound p-DPSAc-LC was measured at different heating and cooling rate (5, 10 and 20 oC min-1, Figure S17).
+It is noted that almost identical phase transition temperatures were observed.
 This compound did not give usable optical textures by microscopy, but SAXS data showed a strong reflection at 2 = 1.7°, which by analogy with m-DPSAc-LC is assigned as arising from d001 and therefore corresponds to a layer spacing of 51.3 Å, again with a broader reflection at slightly higher angle.